digicademy/hydra-scraper/README.md

 Before you make a new release, make sure the following files are up to date:

+- `base/file.py`: version number in user agent
 - `CHANGELOG.md`: version number and changes
 - `CITATION.cff`: version number, authors, and release date
+- `LICENCE.txt`: release date
 - `requirements.txt`: list of required libraries
 - `setup.py`: version number and authors
-- `base/file.py`: version number in user agent

 Use GitHub to make the release.
 Use semantic versioning.

 ## Roadmap

-- Allow for remote/local ZIP and local folder ingests (and alter this readme)
-- Update `assets` folder and release

-**Likely after 0.9.0**

 - Implement job presets/collections
 - Convert `test.py` to something more sophisticated
-- Automatically build OCI container via CI
+- Automatically build OCI container via CI instead of on demand
 - Add TEI ingest support based on [Gregorovius](https://gregorovius-edition.dhi-roma.it/api/cmif)
 - Add [OAI-PMH](https://pro.deutsche-digitale-bibliothek.de/daten-nutzen/schnittstellen) ingest support
 - Add MEI ingest support
 - Add DCAT serialisation
-- Add support for ingesting CSV/JSON data?

 **Further ideas**

+- Add support for ingesting CSV/JSON data
 - Use the system's download folder instead of `downloads` and `unpack` to be able to distribute the package
 - Fix setup file and release the package on PyPI
 - Find a lightweight way to periodically update the RDF class lists